hungergames1412/se_project_spots/README.md

 **Description & Functionality**

-Spots is an interactive social media where users can share and like photos and personalize their profile.
-The web application is responsive from desktop to mobile with minor adjustments such as columns and rows.
+Spots allows users to:

+Edit their profile (name and description)

+Add new photo cards with captions

+Like and delete cards

+Preview images in a modal

+The web application is fully responsive, adapting from desktop to mobile with minor layout adjustments.
+In the profile section, flexbox allows content to transition smoothly.
+In the cards section, CSS grid ensures uniform card layout.
+Media queries adjust the layout for smaller screen sizes.

 **Technologies & Techniques**

-Due to the use flexbox, grid, and media queries, the desktop version is available in the mobile version as well.
-In the profile section, flexbox allows the contents to transition.
-In the cards section, the grid template allows a smooth transition as each piece of content is uniform unlike the profile section.
-Media queries are used for when the size of the screen gets too small to contain the contents of the whole page.
+HTML & CSS: Semantic markup, Flexbox, CSS Grid, Media Queries

+JavaScript: DOM manipulation, event listeners, modular functions

+Form Validation: Real-time input validation with error messages, disabled submit buttons for invalid inputs

+UX Enhancements: Modals can be closed by clicking outside or pressing the Escape key

 **Link to student's project**